eddylongshanks/week9-django/readme.md

-# Example Readme file v1.0

-## Sub heading

-- List item 1
-- List item 2:
-  - Sub-list item 1
-  - Sub-list item 2
-  - Sub-list item 3
-- List item 3:

-### Notes

-Add hash symbols for smaller and smaller headings
+# Week 9 - Portfolio Tasks

+## Part 1.
+Create a basic Django app that includes:

+- Two models defined in models.py
+- sqlite3 database (with migrated Models)
+- Two routes/views in views.py
+- Views can return HTTP Response or render a template
+- Appropriate config of URLs